This is the first time I am actually letting you know about a recipe I’ve tried for the Instagram cookbook club I belong to.

 Many swear by the swirl technique.
-I don't.
-The swirl has never helped me at all.
+Sometimes it works for me, sometimes it doesn't.
 But a rapid simmer is a must.
-If you feel the need to swirl, stir lightly after the egg has already started to set up.
+If you feel the need to swirl, you can also stir lightly after the egg has already started to set up.

 1 tbsp of vinegar helps hold the egg together.
 But not absolutely necessary.

 Use a good perforated spoon to extract the eggs from the water.